Flint Creek Post Office

 Today, Stone County has evolved into a charming rural community with a mix of industries, including agriculture, manufacturing, and tourism.
 Its natural beauty, including the Desoto National Forest, offers outdoor recreational activities that draw visitors from near and far.
 While the county continues to face challenges, it remains a testament to the resilience and determination of its inhabitants over the centuries.

-This timeline provides a condensed summary of the historical journey of Stone County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Stone County, Mississippi.

 • 1916 - Stone County is created and named after John Marshall Stone, the Governor of Mississippi at the time.